Three types of statistics and the entropy bounds

 \section{Introduction}

-There are three types of consistent statistics in greater than two space dimensions: para-Bose, para-Fermi and infinite statistics, with the former two statistics as a direct generalization of Bose and Fermi statistics \cite{haag,greenberg}.
-The algebras of Bose statistics, Fermi statistics and infinite statistics can be viewed as the special cases of the $q$-deformed commutation relation $a_{k}a_{l}^{\dag}-qa_{l}^{\dag}a_{k}=\delta_{ij}$ with $q=1,-1$ and $0$ \cite{haag,greenberg}.
+A systematic classification indicated that there are only three types of consistent statistics in greater than two space dimensions: para-Bose, para-Fermi and infinite statistics, with the former two statistics as direct generalizations of Bose and Fermi statistics \cite{haag,greenberg}.
+The algebras of Bose, Fermi and infinite statistics can be viewed as the special cases of the $q$-deformed commutation relation $a_{k}a_{l}^{\dag}-qa_{l}^{\dag}a_{k}=\delta_{kl}$ with $q=1,-1$ and $0$ \cite{greenberg}.
 While Bose and Fermi statistics are familiar in the standard model of particle physics, infinite statistics has becoming increasingly attractive in recent years.
-Infinite statistics with $a_{k}a_{l}^{\dag}=\delta_{kl}$ has a great many interesting properties.
+Infinite statistics with $a_{k}a_{l}^{\dag} =\delta_{kl}$ has a great many interesting properties.
 Though there is an obvious absence of locality in the theory of particles obeying infinite statistics, other important properties like cluster decomposition and the CPT theorem still hold which makes it capable to be a sensible field theory.
 The nonlocality of the theory of infinite statistics might be a virtue in the context of quantum gravity for that it provides a new way in searching new physics beyond local quantum field theory which is based on bosons and fermions.
-In recent years, infinite statistics has been applied on the discussions of black hole statistics \cite{stro,voloBH,minicBH} and dark energy quanta \cite{ng1,ng2,minicDE}.
-Attempts to attach the nonlocality of infinite statistics to that of quantum gravity are also made there.
+At present, infinite statistics has been applied on the discussions of black hole statistics \cite{stro,voloBH,Mbh,minicBH} and dark energy quanta \cite{ng1,ng2,minicDE}.